Home Travel Intelligence SafetyWing Travel Insurance

 We may earn a commission if you book through links on this page.

 Most people who travel seriously and often make one of two mistakes with insurance.
 They either skip it entirely — a calculation that works until it doesn’t — or they buy a conventional annual multi-trip policy designed for the occasional holidaymaker, with coverage that stops making sense the moment they spend more than a few weeks abroad at a stretch.
+SafetyWing is subscription travel medical insurance designed for people who travel continuously, across multiple countries, without gaps.
+This is what it covers, what it doesn’t, and when it makes sense.

 Standard travel insurance products are engineered around a specific traveller: someone who leaves home once or twice a year, travels for one to three weeks, and returns.
 Annual multi-trip policies typically cap each individual trip at 30, 45, or 60 days.
 Single-trip policies require purchase before departure.
 Both assume that home is the default and travel is the exception.

-What SafetyWing Covers — and What It Doesn’t
+What SafetyWing covers — and what it doesn’t

 Covered